eclipse-sensinact/org.eclipse.sensinact.gateway/docs/core/Core.md

-# The Eclipse sensiNact gateway core
+# Eclipse sensiNact gateway core

 The core of the Eclipse sensiNact gateway provides the essential functions for creating and interacting with the "digital twin" of a device.